codelabspro/unicorn-app-ios/README.md

 ```

-### Step 1 - We may modify ContentView.swift as below
+### Step 1 - NavigationStack and NavigationLink
+* We may modify ContentView.swift as below

 ```
 import SwiftUI